-I've sold 2 companies by 16, had my work featured in Morning Brew, got my first company Ortexo acquired, landed my first SWE internship when I was 14, and have been offered partnerships with some of the biggest communities and companies in EdTech.
+I've sold 2 companies by 16, had my work featured in Morning Brew, landed my first SWE internship when I was 14, and have been offered partnerships with some of the biggest communities and companies in edtech.

 Developed an interest in ethical hacking and penetration testing and learned everything from online courses.

 Started learning Python on a recommendation from an instructor.
 Learned the basics in 5 days, and moved from there.

 After learning programming and making small projects, I decided to use my Python skills to niche myself in data science, ML, and AI.

 Attended my first hackathon because my friend was organizing it, and fell in love with it almost instantly.